Katyn massacre: Post-war trials

 From 28 December 1945 to 4 January 1946, a Soviet military court in Leningrad tried seven Wehrmacht servicemen.
 One of them, Arno Dürre, who was charged with murdering numerous civilians using machine-guns in Soviet villages, confessed to having taken part in the burial (though not the execution) of 15,000 to 20,000 Polish POWs in Katyn.
 For this he was spared execution and was given 15 years of hard labor.
 His confession was full of absurdities, and thus he was not used as a Soviet prosecution witness during the Nuremberg trials.
 He later recanted his confession, claiming the investigators forced him to confess through torture.

 At the London conference that drew up the indictments of German war crimes before the Nuremberg trials, the Soviet negotiators put forward the allegation, "In September 1941, 925 Polish officers who were prisoners of war were killed in the Katyn Forest near Smolensk".
 The US negotiators agreed to include it but were "embarrassed" by the inclusion (noting the allegation had been debated extensively in the press) and concluded it would be up to the Soviets to sustain it.
 At the trials in 1946, Soviet General Roman Rudenko raised the indictment, stating "one of the most important criminal acts for which the major war criminals are responsible was the mass execution of Polish prisoners of war shot in the Katyn forest near Smolensk by the German fascist invaders", but failed to make the case and the US and British judges dismissed the charges.
 The Soviet inclusion of Katyn massacre in Nuremberg was based on an expectation that, based on Article 21 of the IMT Charter, the Tribunal "should take judicial notice of official government documents" requiring no "proof of facts", including reports produced by various investigative commissions, which in case of Soviets was the Burdenko commission.

 Only 70 years later did it become known that former OSS chief William Donovan had succeeded in getting the American delegation in Nuremberg to block the Katyn indictment.
-A German officer, Fabian von Schlabrendorff, who was stationed in Smolensk during the war, had convinced Donovan that not the Germans but the Soviets were the perpetrators.
+A German officer, Fabian von Schlabrendorff, who was stationed in Smolensk during the war, had convinced Donovan that the true perpetrators were the Soviets, not the Germans.
 It was not the purpose of the court to determine whether Germany or the Soviet Union was responsible for the crime, but rather to attribute the crime to at least one of the defendants, which the court was unable to do.
 (Note: As described by Iona Nikitchenko, one of the judges and a military magistrate having been involved in Stalin's show trials, "the fact that the Nazi chiefs are criminals was already established [by the declarations and agreements of the Allies].
 The role of this court is thus limited to determine the precise culpability of each one [charged]".)